nextflow-io/nextflow/docs/operator.md

 *Returns: queue channel*

-The `combine` operator computes the outer product (a.k.a. cross product, "Cartesian" product) of two channels, or a channel and a list (as the right operand), emitting each item separately.
+The `combine` operator produces the combinations (i.e. cross product, "Cartesian" product) of two source channels, or a channel and a list (as the right operand), emitting each combination separately.

 For example: